ifengkou/ifengkou/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on uba,trino,flink,java-oidc
+- 🔭 I’m currently working on olap database
-- 🌱 I’m currently learning iceberg,hudi

 <details>